GospelSounders/adventhymnals/content/02.christ-in-song/02.001-100/09.081-090/04.At-the-Door/docs.md

 ---
+title: |
-title: 84.
-At the Door
+    084. At the Door - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 084.
+At the Door.
+The mistakes of my life are many, The sins of my heart are more, And I scarce can see for weeping, But I knock at the open door.
+Chorus: I know I am weak and sinful, It comes to me more and more; But since the dear Saviour has bid me come in, I'll enter the open door.
+    keywords:  |
-    keywords: Christ in Song, At the Door, The mistakes of my life are many, I know I am weak and sinful
+        Christ in Song, adventhymnals, advent hymnals, At the Door, The mistakes of my life are many.
+I know I am weak and sinful,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 84. AT THE DOOR
+## 084. AT THE DOOR
+####  Christ in Song,

 ```txt
 1.